Frequently asked questions

 FEGA Sweden is primarily intended for sensitive human research data for which a Swedish research organisation is responsible.

 The researchers involved in a project do not all need to be based in Sweden.
 International collaborators can be involved, and researchers outside Sweden may request access to datasets.
-Organisational onboarding and submission are handled with the Swedish organisation responsible for the data and its governance.
+Organisational onboarding and submission are handled with the Swedish organisation responsible for the data and under its own rules and decision-making.

 Is FEGA Sweden suitable for sensitive personal data?